We invited the artists in The Digital Diaspora to share their thoughts on Afrofuturism.

 What unknown territories and speculative fictions can we chart today to help us reimagine the intersection of humanity, technology, and futurity?
 How does Afrofuturism recast ideas from the past and the present to help inform those possible futures?
 What freedoms can be realized via the internet’s “commons”—a space made by, and for, various publics—for both digital and physical bodies of color?
 And what new forms of creativity are possible within and beyond that space?

-, frames a dynamic for Afrofuturist expression materialized in the form of NFTs.
+The Digital Diaspora, an exhibition curated by artist, activist, and curator Diana Sinclair, frames a dynamic for Afrofuturist expression materialized in the form of NFTs.
 As such, it proposes new articulations of Afrofuturism that have yet to be seen on the blockchain.
 Many of the individuals participating in the exhibition are multidisciplinary artists: writers, poets, filmmakers, and animators.
 At the same time, the common thread through all of their work is an ambition to create a better world—and specifically, to approach that goal through the context of Afrofuturism.

 We asked each of the artists below to share how they’re thinking about Afrofuturism, and what it means to them.